anmolzz-10/CODSOFT/README.md

-This is repo for codsoft Ai intern projects
+This is repo for Task 2 in codsoft Ai intern projects